Your Rights As An Employee During The COVID-19 Pandemic

-Let Tamming Law help answer your questions about your employment and the Corona Virus Crisis.
+Let Tamming Law help answer your questions about your employment and the Coronavirus (COVID-19) Crisis.

 Canada has never faced a crisis of this nature before.
 Most employers are running scared.
 Their cash on hand is being drained as they try to continue to make payroll.
 Most employees are also worried about their jobs.